marveljo25/MoodleGPT-free/README.md

 href="https://www.flaticon.com/free-icons/mortarboard" target="_blank" rel="noopener noreferrer"
 title="Mortarboard icons created by itim2101 - Flaticon" ><img src="./extension/icon.png" alt="Mortarboard icons created by itim2101 - Flaticon" width="150" style="display:block; margin:auto;"></a></p>

-# MoodleGPT 1.1.5 clone
+# MoodleGPT 1.1.5 (Unofficial Clone)

-This extension allows you to hide CHAT-GPT in a Moodle quiz.
-You just need to click on the question you want to solve, and CHAT-GPT will automatically provide the answer.
-However, one needs to be careful because as we know, CHAT-GPT can make errors, especially in calculations.

-## Chrome Webstore

-Not published on the Chrome Webstore.
+This browser extension allows you to **integrate AI assistance directly into Moodle quizzes**.
+Simply click on a question, and the AI model will automatically generate an answer.
+Please note that, like any AI system, responses may not always be accurate — especially for calculations or subjective questions.

 ---

+## 🧩 Chrome Web Store

+This version is **not published** on the Chrome Web Store.

+---

-### Credits
+## 🙌 Credits

-This project is originally created by **[Yoann Chb](https://github.com/yoannchb-pro)**.
+The original MoodleGPT project was created by **[Yoann Chb](https://github.com/yoannchb-pro)**.

-This version is an **unofficial clone/modification** made for educational and research purposes only.
+This version is an **unofficial modification** designed to **remove the dependency on the paid OpenAI API**, instead using **Qwen 2.5VL-72B-Instruct** — a **free, open-access model** that supports both **text and image inputs** at no cost.

-All credits for the concept, design, and initial implementation go to **Yoann Chb**.
+All credit for the original concept, design, and implementation goes to **Yoann Chb**.

+---

+## 🔄 Differences from the Original

+- 🧠 Uses **Qwen 2.5VL-72B-Instruct** instead of OpenAI (no API key required)
+- 💸 **Completely free** — no paid API usage
+- 🖼️ Supports **image uploads** for visual question analysis
+- ⚡ Maintains original MoodleGPT interface and features

+---

 ## Summary